-Over the last few years, the idea of digital as material has surfaced a few times, that you should / can treat electronics, code and the web as materials just like wood or stone.
+Over the last few years, the idea of digital as a material has surfaced a few times, that you should / can treat electronics, code and the web as materials just like wood or stone.
 That they have a grain and particular properties to work with.
 The above article reminds me of this but for inner direction and focus.
-You don’t decide where you are more focused, you discover the direction and the alignment.
+You don’t decide where you are more focused, you ::discover:: the direction and the alignment.
 Your brain and conscience as material.

 How do you get to laser state?
 You loosen control over direction, and "hunt" for the most resonant internal orientation rather than the one aligned with where you think you want to go.